rnovick13/rachelnovick/README.md

 <br>
 About Me:
   <br>
-  <br>* I know Ruby on Rails, Javascript, React, Redux, but I am always learning more and expanding my knowledge-base (I'm currently teaching myself Angular).
+  <br>* I know Ruby on Rails, Javascript, React, Redux, HTML, and CSS but I am always learning more and expanding my knowledge-base (I'm currently teaching myself Angular).
   <br>* I am a bibliophile and always have at least one book on my person at all times.
   <br>* I have a really unique work history that allowed me to hone my skills (both soft and technical) and allow me to communicate effectively.
   <br>* I love learning languages, both speaking and programming.
 I am out of practice with my Spanish and German, but I am brushing up on them in addition to learning Russian!